The fishing path Portugal, the Rota do Peixe in the Alentejo

 Arrival to the fishing path Portugal:

+Book yours here Arrival by plane, bus or train*.
 The nearest airport is Lisbon.
-From there you can also rent a car.
+You can also rent a car from there.

 Excursion from Lisbon: